hyperFounder/cpp-notes/Introduction.md

 ---

-#### Static Objects
+#### Normal (static) Objects

-Static objects are created on the stack.
+Normal (static) objects are created on the stack.
 When you declare a static object, it is automatically destroyed when it goes out of scope.

 ```cpp
 #include <iostream>